websanco/liferay-learn/docs/dxp/latest/en/installation-and-upgrades/securing-liferay/configuring-sso/authenticating-with-saml/saml-authentication-process-overview.md

 ### The SSO Response from the IdP

 Upon successful authentication, the IdP constructs a SAML Response.
-It includes attribute statements configured in the designated Service Provider Connection (SPC; see [Setting Up Liferay as an Identity Provider](./setting-up-liferay-as-a-saml-identity-provider.md) on setting up the SPC in Liferay's SAML adapter).
+It includes attribute statements configured in the designated Service Provider Connection (SPC; see [Configuring SAML at the Instance Level](./configuring-saml-at-the-instance-level.md) on setting up the SPC in Liferay's SAML adapter).

 The IdP sends the response to the Assertion Consumer Service URL.
 The request contains two parameters: `SAMLResponse` and `RelayState`.